CSCI-4452-Spring24/team-4/README.md

 ## Future for Project

 - Host frontend so anyone can interact with the Ganache blockchain.
+- Dockerize project so anyone can run it locally without needing Node installed.
 - Increase the amount of functionality between frontend, API, and blockchain.

 ## Prerequisites